STYJ/simontan.dev/posts/a-journey-of-self-discovery.md

 layout: layouts/post.njk
 ---

-This is a live document I've created to help me with the process of discovering and understanding one's true self.
-As a reminder to myself (and anyone who plans to do this), it is imperative not to deny oneself simply because society deems some of these traits at negative.
-Everyone is flawed, you need to first come to terms with who you are otherwise you will never truly be in sync with yourself.
+This is a live document that I created to help me with the process of discovering and understanding myself.
+As a reminder to myself (and anyone who plans to do this), it is imperative not to deny youself simply because society deems some of these traits at negative.
+Everyone is flawed, you need to first come to terms with who you are otherwise you will never truly accept who you are.
 # Priorities (sorted)
 - Family (relationships)
 - Fitness (health)